virtser/octopress/source/about/index.markdown

 footer: true
 ---

+Currently working at young startup called [dorbel](https://www.dorbel.com) as VP R&D, building engineering team and product from scratch.
+Huge challenge!

-Currently working at [Spectory](http://www.spectory.com/en) as software engineering team lead on a very interesting project for Google.
-The challenge there is to form a new team from scratch and build a new strategic product.
+Previously was working at [Spectory](http://www.spectory.com/en) as software engineering team lead on a very interesting project for Google.
+The challenge there was to form a new team from scratch and build a new strategic product.

 Before that I worked at [eToro](http://etoro.com) as Infrastructure group leader, trying to hack the growth of eToro R&D with my team, optimize it, make it faster, make it scalable, work in DevOps culture.
 I used to manage number of R&D teams and was web developer at my past.